Updates

 • Ralph D. Feigin, M.D., Endowed Chair

-• Professor, Departments of Pediatrics, Molecular and Human Genetics, Neurology, and Neuroscience, Baylor College of Medicine
+• Distinguished Service Professor, Baylor College of Medicine

 • Investigator, Howard Hughes Medical Institute

-• Member, Institute of Medicine and National Academy of Sciences
+• Member, Institute of Medicine, National Academy of Sciences. and American Academy of Arts & Sciences

 We will use research in the true sense of multidisciplinary research as a tool to eventually get treatments in patients.
 Whether they are childhood or adult neurodegenerative diseases, they can be reversed if we can figure out how to intervene.

-Internationally renowned scientist Dr. Huda Zoghbi serves as director of the Jan and Dan Duncan Neurological Research Institute.
-Dr. Zoghbi first made headlines when she co-discovered the gene that causes spinocerebellar ataxia type 1, a crippling neurological disease.
+Huda Y. Zoghbi, MD is an internationally renowned neurogeneticist who first made headlines when she co-discovered the gene that causes spinocerebellar ataxia type 1, a crippling neurological disease.
 She and her team then discovered that mutations in MeCP2 cause the neurodevelopmental disease Rett syndrome, an autism spectrum disorder.
+Her research spans neurodevelopment to neurodegeneration, and has led to key discoveries in Spinocerebellar Ataxia type 1, Rett syndrome, Bipolar disorder and Alzheimer’s disease.

 Email: hzoghbi@bcm.edu